-The Writing Center, located in the Campus Center Building adjacent to the Academic Success Center, is a place where teachers, tutors, and students meet to collaborate on all aspects of writing, from basic grammar to advanced composition.
+The Writing Center, located in the Campus Center Building adjacent to the Student Success Center, is a place where teachers, tutors, and students meet to collaborate on all aspects of writing, from basic grammar to advanced composition.
 All NDNU students may come to the Center for assistance with their writing and any course assignments requiring writing.
 Friendly instructors and capable tutors make the Writing Center a valuable resource for NDNU students.

 First-Year Students in the Writing Center

 First-year students are expected to visit the Writing Center a minimum of eight times each semester.
 They may work on assignments in their ENG1030/ENG1040 classes, and they may attend 50-minute grammar workshops.
 Their folders contain record sheets of their work that their instructors will consult when determining final grades.